zentered/linkerd.io/linkerd.io/content/2/getting-started/_index.md

 problem.
 Check out the [debugging guide](../debugging-an-app/) if you're interested in how to figure out exactly what is wrong.)

-Next, let's add Linkerd to the Emojivoto app, by running:
+Next, let's add Linkerd to the app, by running:

 ```bash
 kubectl get -n emojivoto deploy -o yaml \